How To Prepare for Student Loan Payments

 Take action if you want to lower your monthly payment.

-Consolidating your federal student loans may also lower your monthly payments.
+Consolidating your federal student loans is another way you can lower your monthly payments.
 However, you should consider the pros and cons of consolidation to decide if consolidation is right for you.
+If you have a Direct PLUS Loan, there might be more things to consider before choosing consolidation.

-Consolidating several loans into one Direct Consolidation Loan results in a single, weighted average fixed interest rate and could result in a lower monthly payment.
+Your monthly payment and interest rate now may include multiple loan payment amounts and interest rates.
+Consolidating into one Direct Consolidation Loan results in a single, weighted average fixed interest rate and a single monthly payment amount that may be lower.

 Consolidation combines your loans and may result in a lower monthly payment.